hdtodd/WeatherStation/doc/WS-PO.md

 ##WeatherProbe (WP -- Arudino Code)

 Arduino code has two major procedures as the main program: setup() and loop().
-One-time initialization tasks are performed in setup(), and the program then enters loop(), which executes repeatedly until shutdown.
+One-time initialization tasks are performed in setup(), and the program then enters loop(), which executes repeatedly until powerdown or restart.

 ###Startup
 Upon upload, powerup, or restart, the WP code in the setup() procedure in the Aruindo: